MobilityData/gtfs-validator/README.md

 # Running the app
 ### Setup
-1. Navigate to the [Releases page](https://github.com/MobilityData/gtfs-validator/releases) and download the `Gtfs Validator` installer for your operating system:
+1. Navigate to the [Releases page](https://github.com/MobilityData/gtfs-validator/releases) and download the latest `Gtfs Validator` installer for your operating system:
     * Windows => `.msi`
     * Mac OS => `.dmg`
     * Linux => `.deb`